Aluminna/csi500-ml-competition/README.md

-# Short-Horizon CSI 500 Portfolio Model
+# Machine Learning Final Project

 This is the final project for the Machine Learning course in Spring 2026 at NYU Shanghai.
 The competition repository is available at https://github.com/NYUSH-ML/ml-competition-sp26.

-This repository contains my final code package for the CSI 500 machine-learning portfolio competition.
+This repository contains my final code package for the CSI 500 machine-learning competition.
 The project builds a long-only portfolio from model-generated stock-selection signals, validates the final CSV against the competition rules, and reports a chronological no-leakage self-test.

-> Educational project only.
-This repository is not investment advice and does not represent a live trading strategy.
+> This repository is not investment advice and is used only for education.

 ## Final Submission